vstanev1/Supercon/README.md

 # Supercon
-Data used in "Machine learning modeling of superconducting critical temperature" paper
+Data used in "Machine learning modeling of superconducting critical temperature" paper.
+Downloaded from SuperCon database